arturcarvalho/cr_srs/content/posts/keyboard/keyboard.md

 If you spend a lot of time typing, you should consider getting a better keyboard.

 It feels like when you start using eyeglasses.
-You only notice how bad it was before when you change to something better.
+You only notice how bad it was before, when you change to something better.